 The first three principles I listed are the basis for our methodology, Innovation for Impact (i4i).
 But at SRI where I was CEO for 16 years we required methods that would make the results we required “inevitable.”

 We believe that value creation – the process of creating innovations – is a learning, creating, and improving process conducted in a complex environment.
 Because value creation is a complex activity, the results are emergent; they come out of the process.
 Contrast emergence with simple tasks, where the customer’s need and solution are mostly apparent.
 An extreme example is grilling a hot dog.
 There is a “recipe” and, if followed, the chief will produce a reasonably good meal.

 Most tasks that professionals work on are complicated.
 The end state is clear, and there is a solution, but there are many elements, and detailed calculations and tests are often required to determine an acceptable solution.
 Building a skyscraper is an example.

 Innovation is primarily a complex activity because the different elements involved (e.g., customer needs, competition, partners, and technology) are usually ill defined and often interact in complicated, nonlinear ways.
 That puts strong constraints on the value creation methods used.
 As one example, complicated value creation systems are ineffective because the interactions between elements create a computational nightmare.

 The question is, what is the best way for people to learn in such complex settings?
 That answer comes from the learning sciences and is called “active learning.”
-(In a month, I will have a Harvard Business Review article coming out describing in detail the connection between active learning and value creation.)
+Here is my Harvard Business Review article describing in detail the connection between active learning and value creation.